 Dear Friendly Ghostwriter, I’ve never hired a ghostwriter, and I have no idea how I go about any of this, but I really would like to write a book on my life.
 Please could you give me some advice on the ghostwriting process?
 Also, do I need to know how to write a book first? – Larry

 Dear Larry, Whenever I take on a new client, the process is unique, because the author and written content are unique.
 However, I can share with you a few aspects that seem to occur with every book project I’ve worked on for the last two decades.
 To learn about my process, please read my article: My Ghostwriting Process.

 As a first step, the ghostwriter you hire will collect all the information required to write your book.
 In the case of a fictional novel, that could simply be understanding your core idea.
 However, with a memoir, your writer will need to know everything about you and your life that is relevant to the book.
 Your writer will probably interview you over the phone.
 Personally, I find it is effective for the client to send me a lot of written notes (in rough form).
 After I study these carefully, I can follow up with emails and phone calls to clarify.

-Please understand, when you hire a ghostwriter, you don’t need to write the book; you just need to provide notes.
+Please understand that when you hire a ghostwriter, you don’t need to write the book; you just need to provide notes.
 All your notes will be rewritten, so don’t worry about spelling and grammar.
-Now, some people prefer to work with the ghostwriter and write their book alongside them.
+Now, some people prefer to work with their ghostwriters and write their books alongside them.
 That works, too!
 Again, each relationship is unique, but never feel you have to be a good writer to hire a ghost.